Phoenix 2772: Release

 Phoenix 2772 was released in Japan on March 15, 1980 where it was distributed by Toho.
+In some locations, it was shown as a double feature with the nature documentary Elephant Story.
 An American version of the film was released by Toho International Co., Ltd., under the title Space Firebird, with English subtitles at its full running time in July 1982.

 The film was first issued to home video, in the United Kingdom by Mountain Films, at a running time of 95 minutes.
 The American VHS release followed five years later when it was released by Celebrity Home Entertainment, as part of its "Just for Kids" range; this release cut the film by a further ten minutes, deleting the opening sequence detailing Godo's upbringing with Olga, some sundry animation sequences and the end credits over the sunrise background.
 It was ultimately later re-released uncut by Best Film & Video Corp.

 Reception

 Variety referred to the film as a "well-drawn, imaginative Japanese sci-fi feature".
 The review stated that the film should have been shortened by about half an hour, with scenes involving musical interludes of the pets, certain chase sequences and the climactic cataclysm of Earth be shortened or cut out.
 The film's animation was as "modern and often day-glo colored, with some corners cut: static backgrounds, shake and shimmer characters in place of constant, fluid movement" and that "the firebird itself figuring prominently in action scenes during later reels, is disappointing in design and out-of-place in the futuristic world".

 Phoenix 2772 was the Winner of the Inkpot Award at the 1980 San Diego Comic Convention and the Animation Award at the 1st Las Vegas Film Festival the same year.